TMGron/MCM2027/_pages/logistics.md

 * the [CTA](https://www.transitchicago.com/schedules/) Route 29 bus, which stops at the corner of State and 32nd Streets, or
 * taxi, Uber, or Lyft.

-If you are driving to Illinois Tech, there is paid visitor parking in several places (see the campus map), including west of Hermaann Hall.
+If you are driving to Illinois Tech, there is paid visitor parking in several places (see the [campus ma](https://www.iit.edu/about/campus-information/mies-campus/mies-campus-map)), including west of Hermaann Hall.

 <section id="food" class="anchor-offset">
 ### Food